 Separateness is not an illusion, in two senses.
 In a positive sense, we are separate (distinct) from the Creator as his creatures, made in his image, males different from females.
 In a negative sense, we are separated from God by our sin.
 In the cross of his Son, Jesus, we can know forgiveness and personal reconciliation with the Creator and, through this, rediscover the sanity of the objective distinctions God placed in the creation for our good and His glory.

-The Rev. Randy Brannon is pastor of Grace Community Church and a member of the Madera Ministerial Association.
+Randy Brannon is pastor of Grace Community Church in Madera.